OKX

 x-simulated-trading: 1header. - WebSocket connections use demo endpoints (

-You must use API keys created specifically for demo trading.
-Production API keys will not work in demo mode.
+Demo API keys are separate from production keys.
+Create API keys for demo trading through the Demo Trading interface.
+Production API keys do not work in demo mode.

 Rate limiting

-The adapter enforces OKX’s per-endpoint quotas while keeping sensible defaults for both REST and WebSocket calls.
+The adapter enforces OKX's per-endpoint quotas while keeping sensible defaults for REST and WebSocket calls.

 REST limits